rmvs/wicm/README.md

 This project was made using Node.js + Express.js for server side rendering.
 Webpack bundles all server code (views, styles, and modules) in a single file.

 - This app makes uses of [Prisma](https://github.com/prisma/prisma) ORM for persiting user data.
-- All session data are cookie-based.
+- All session data are memory-based.
 - [Twig.js](https://github.com/twigjs/twig.js/) is used as a template engine

 ## Client tier